minhdang2803/Self-learning-Flutter/README.md

 ![OrientationCheck](./images/OrientationExample.png)

-## 4.3 Keyboard hide ShowModalBottomSheet
+## 4.3 Keyboard hides your ShowModalBottomSheet

-If a keyboard hide your ShowModalBottomSheet, you can use **SingleChildScrollView** and manually adjust the padding for each Edge of ShowModalBottomSheet widget by:
+If a keyboard hides your ShowModalBottomSheet, you can use **SingleChildScrollView** and manually adjust the padding for each Edge of ShowModalBottomSheet widget by:

 <img src="./images/keyboardWithModalBottomSheet.png" width ="700">